 Using an architect

 Budgets are essential, regardless of how certain you are of your assumed building costs.
 Unforeseen costs are likely to arise if poorly managed and insufficiently documented.
-Engaging relevant industry professionals will drastically reduce areas which you did not consider, that may create budget blow outs.
+Engaging relevant industry professionals will drastically reduce areas that you did not consider, which may create budget blowouts.
 A contingency budget is always recommended for unforeseeable latent conditions that could not be determined at any stage of your journey.
-Furthermore, the cost of good documentation and advice, needs to be incorporated into your budget to avoid unwanted issues onsite.
+Furthermore, the cost of good documentation and advice needs to be incorporated into your budget to avoid unwanted issues onsite.

 Picking the right builder